Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 ## Limitation
 * If you set a password, regardless of encryption status, it'll corrupt the other slot if it's also password protected.
+* Note that some roms set one automatically
 Either don't use a password on one slot, or leave one slot (I'll use 'a' in this example) **unencrypted** and:
   * Setup rom, password, and everything on slot a
   * Boot back into twrp, choose common data as storage, and backup userdata (if not using a/b/c layout, backup TWRP folder to your computer)
   * Setup rom, password, and everything on the other slot (b)
   * Boot back into twrp, switch back to slot a (reboot back into twrp), and restore the twrp backup
-* If you messed this up and are unencrypted - delete the /data/system/locksettings.db file
+* If you messed this up and are unencrypted - delete these files in /data/system if present: locksettings.db gatekeeper.password.key password.key gatekeeper.pattern.key pattern.key gatekeeper.gesture.key gesture.key
 * If you messed this up and are encrypted - you lost the data on that slot:
   * Unmount metadata in twrp gui
   * Format metadata with this command: `mke2fs -t ext4 -b 4096 /dev/block/sda$metadata_partnum` where *metadata_partnum* is the partition number of the current metadata partition (you can find this with `sgdisk /dev/block/sda --print`).
 DO NOT FORGET THE PARTITION NUMBER.
 If you do, you'll format all of sda which results in a brick